Atrika10/React-Learning/Projects/ProjectLearning.md

     `ref={email}`

 * Note : to stop preventing the loading use `preventDefault()` method inside form as we didn't write any onSubmit method.

+## Authentication

+To Authenticate we need a backend, to build this project we'll be using firebase.
+* Go to Firebase website
+* create a project -> register your app
+* To add firebase sdk
+  * npm install firebase
+  * write firebase configuration to connect to your database (Steps will be there)

+* Enable Authentication inside firebase app
+  * Get Started
+  * choose sign-in provider
+  * like I allow you my user to registered themselfs using email & password do I enable that option.
+  * Now I can registered my users & it'll be showing inside users tab

+## How to deploy a web app to Firebase

+ * install firebase CLI using `npm install -g firebase-tools`  [ This command enables the globally available firebase command.]

+ * `npm install firebase`

+ * `firebase login`

+    - if it is restrict you, then open your powershell (run as administrator)
+      - Set-ExecutionPolicy RemoteSigned (as initially your ExecutionPolicy is Restricted, now it'll be RemoteSigned)
+  * `firebase init`

+    - it will ask you some question to setup your project
+     * NOTE : use `build` as your public directory if you are using `CRA`
+     * NOTE : use `dist` as your public directory if you are using `react+vite`

+* Before deploy our project, add `"predeploy" : ["npm run build"]` in firebase.json
+  - `npm run build`   [ will run before deployment ]

+* Finally run last step
+  - `firebase deploy`